 Last Sunday, I was tagged twice in an interesting issue on Twitter.
 Someone mentioned ‘Kim knows a lot about mourning jewellery’ – I was all ears.
-Sanneke Blom shared pictures of a brooch she found in Groenlo (NL) when she was a 10-year old girl.
+Sanneke Blom shared pictures of a brooch she found in Groenlo, the Netherlands, when she was a 10-year old girl.
 Could it be a Victorian mourning brooch?
 I started looking for clues immediately.

 The first bit of research

 On the photos we can clearly see a gold, richly engraved brooch with a large black stone featuring three empty holes.
 On the back, the pin is missing.
 On the small hook of the pin are some faded hallmarks.
 Based on these hallmarks we could tell the age, the maker and the weight (carat) of the gold.
 Unfortunately, it’s barely readable.
 I called professional gemologist William Wold to have a look at the photos as well.
 He was surprised by the excellent state of the brooch.
 He told me that in the case of black glass, we would have seen several chips.
 William suspects the black stone is onyx – quite a tough material.
 You can identify onyx by shell-like fractures.
 It might be jet instead of onyx.
 To be completely sure, the stone should be examined professionally.